 Analysis / Bias

-In review, The Macon Telegraph covers local news via staff journalist with minimal bias such as this: Man arrested after shooting at Dublin YKK plant leaves victim hospitalized.
-National and world news comes from McClatchy publications as well as the Associated Press.
+In review, The Macon Telegraph covers local news via staff journalists with minimal bias, such as this: Man arrested after shooting at Dublin YKK plant leaves victim hospitalized.
+National and world news comes from McClatchy publications and the Associated Press.

 Editorially, they provide a reasonable balance of opinions with both the right-center and left-center represented.
 In general, news reporting is always factual, and editorials not extreme in either direction.

 Failed Fact Checks

 Overall, we rate The Macon Telegraph Least Biased based on neutral wording in news reporting and a reasonably balanced editorial page.
 We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
 (D. Van Zandt 01/30/2023)

 Last Updated on July 1, 2023 by Media Bias Fact Check